mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_UP_17
 `00 ff 9a 0a 0d 07`
 - Rotates up the curtain rod 17 degrees (around 0.60cm).
- - Note that in the original firmware this will for some reason convert to continous up movement (CMD_UP) if used when motor position is 0!
+ - Note that in the original firmware this will cause a continous up movement (CMD_UP) if used when motor position is 0!
  - In custom firmware curtains will not rewind beyond the upper limit however.

 ##### CMD_DOWN_17